krasenslavov/formajs/README.md

 ### [Initialize FormaJS](https://formajs.com/index.html#options)

-Once we have our form we are ready to initiate our form.
+Once we have our form created we are ready to initialize our form.

+Below is the most basic way without any additional options.

 ```html
 <script>